Skip to content

 Professional athletes, amateur athletes, sport in old age

 Due to the achievements of the last decade in orthopaedics and trauma surgery, specialization has become unavoidable.
-Only through such specialization can a doctor offer his patients the best possible treatment using the latest science and technology.
+Only through such specializations can a doctor offer his offer patients offer patients the best possible treatment using the latest science and technology.

-Caring for patients in competitive sports requires special expertise
+The care of patients in competitive sports in competitive sports requires special expertise

 Sport-specific injuries